thoughtbot/superglue/README.md

 ![No Apis](docs/images/no_apis.png)

 ### Powered by Classic Rails
 Breezy is mostly classic Rails.
-Features like the flash, cookie auth, and url helpers continue to be useful.
+Features like the flash, cookie auth, and URL helpers continue to be useful.
 Here's a look at the directory structure of a typical Rails application with Breezy.